google/node-sec-roadmap/chapter-1/threat-QUI.md

 ```

 If an attacker controls value, and can cause it to contain a single
-quote, they can cause a different structure.
-For example, if they
+quote, they can cause execution of a querya with  different structure.
-can cause
+For example, if they can cause

 ```js
 value = ' " OR 1 -- two dashes start a line comment';